On May 25, 1895, Oscar Wilde was convicted of gross indecency and was sentenced to two years hard labor, the maximum sentence allowable for his crime.

-The famous playwright and author stands to have his criminal record wiped clean as part of a new initiative announced by the UK Department of Justice that will pardon those who were once convicted of sexual offenses that are no longer illegal.
+The famous playwright and author had his criminal record wiped clean as part of an initiative announced by the UK Department of Justice that pardons those who were once convicted of sexual offenses that are no longer illegal.
 UK Justice Minister Sam Gyimah announced that a clause would be introduced to the policing and crime bill to allow for the pardon of some 59,000 deceased men found guilty of these now outdated crimes.

 Consensual sexual acts between men over the age of 21 were not decriminalized in England and Wales until 1967, not being applied in Scotland until 1980 or Northern Ireland until 1982.